antoinefricker/hextatic/README.md

 An exploration of hexagonal grids.

-This library focuses on flat-top hexagons for many [reasons](./doc/thoughts/flat-vs-pointy.md) bu does not condamn further evolutions (PR welcomed).
+This library focuses on flat-top hexagons for many [reasons](./doc/thoughts/flat-vs-pointy.md) but does not condamn further evolutions.

 ## Installation